 Gyergyó Árpi kisvendéglője

 Gyergyó restaurant, which opened in 1991, masks itself as a typical greasy spoon, but it’s closer to a semi-upscale restaurant when it comes to food, plating, and, unfortunately, prices too.
-The place’s moniker is a hat-tip to the Transylvanian city where the owner/chef, Árpád Gyurka, hails from.
+The place’s moniker is a hat-tip to the Transylvanian city where the owner-chef, Árpád Gyurka, hails from.
 Note that the place is located away from the city center in an elite, residential Buda neighborhood, which explains why main dishes run €10-15, and why big-time lawyers, businessmen, and retired, upper-middle class regulars fill this tiny, lunch-only restaurant.